Free delivery and quick, free installation

 5. Tape off Your Door

-Tape off any areas of your door that you don’t want to get paint or primer on.
+Tape off any areas of your door that you don’t want to get paint or primer on using masking or decorator’s tape.
 This probably includes your windows, gaskets, trim, and handles.
 To avoid paint drips on the concrete, lay out a tarp or drop cloth.

-If your door isn’t already primed, you’ll need to do so now before applying paint.
+If your door isn’t already primed, do so now before applying paint.
 Use your paintbrush, a roller, or a sprayer to apply a coating to each panel, making sure to get in between each indent and crevice.
 Wait until the primer is dry before you begin painting.
+Slightly open your garage door to make sure your panels don’t stick together.

 7. Paint from Top to Bottom